AninditaBasu/writing-technically/docs/source/courses-dita-authoring-tags-cheatsheet.md

    Remember to use tags for their purpose and not for how their content is rendered (formatted, displayed, shown) in the output (`.html`, `.pdf`, or other).

    DITA does contain formatting tags such as `<b>` and `<i>`, but orgs didn't adopt DITA because of formatting.
 Orgs adopt DITA, _inter alia_, because they want content to be marked up uniformly by everyone according to the meaning inherent in the content.
-No one looks at soe content and goes, "That means italics".
+No one looks at some content and goes, "That means italics".
 The only meaning that an `<i>` tag can provide is this:

    ![Kiipsaare Lighthouse on the Harilaid peninsula on the island of Saaremaa, Estonia, in the territory of Vilsandi National Park](images/lighthouse_estonia.jpg)